codersforcauses/beginner-2023summer-g4/README.md

 Challenge your friends by getting on the leaderboard for the Classic City game mode!

-## Required APIs
-Perth PinPoint relies on multiple APIs in order to function, this includes `<apis>`.
-Perth PinPoint provides restricted keys for this that are free to use, however instructions on using your own API keys are below:
-`todo`
+## Google Maps API
+Perth PinPoint relies on Google Maps API for street view functionality.
+PerthPinPoint has its own associated API keys preloaded, or you can obtain your own [here](https://developers.google.com/maps/documentation/embed/get-api-key).

+API Key Locations:
+- `/app/frontend/main.html` (L31)
+- `/app/frontend/js/components/streetview.js` (L71)

 ## Structure
 Perth PinPoint is built with the stack such as: